 About This Statistic

-This statistic depicts the oil price development (in average prices) for selected OPEC crude oils between 1960 and 2017.
-In 1961, the oil price per barrel was 1.57 U.S. dollars.
+This statistic depicts the average annual oil price for selected OPEC crude oils from 1960 and 2017.
+In 2016, the oil price per barrel was 40.68 U.S. dollars.
 The abbreviation OPEC stands for Organization of the Petroleum Exporting Countries.
-The following countries are members of the organization: Algeria, Angola, Ecuador, Indonesia, Iraq, Iran, Qatar, Kuwait, Libya, Nigeria, Saudi Arabia, Venezuela, and the United Arab Emirates.
+The following countries are members of the organization: Algeria, Angola, Ecuador, Gabon, Iraq, Iran, Qatar, Kuwait, Libya, Nigeria, Saudi Arabia, Venezuela, and the United Arab Emirates.

 OPEC crude oil prices

 The OPEC crude oil price is defined by the price of the so-called OPEC (Reference) Basket.
-This basket is an average of prices of petroleum blends, which are produced by the OPEC members.
+This basket is an average of prices of the various petroleum blends that are produced by the OPEC members.
 Some of these oil blends are, for example: Saharan Blend from Algeria, Basra Light from Iraq, Arab Light from Saudi Arabia, BCF 17 from Venezuela, et cetera.
 By increasing and decreasing its oil production, OPEC tries to keep the price between given maxima and minima.